Skip to main content

 Otter Tail County, MinnesotaEutrophic

 Rush Lake carries a solid B grade — strong on most parameters, with measurements that hold up well across the summer season.
-The three sub-grades — clarity, phosphorus, and chlorophyll-a — track close together, so no single parameter is dragging the average.
+The two scored sub-grades — clarity and phosphorus — track close together, so neither one is dragging the average down.

 At a TSI of 51, Rush Lake reads as eutrophic — nutrient-rich enough that summer algal growth and reduced clarity are expected, not unusual.
 The lake's 68 ft maximum depth is in the upper tier for Minnesota — deep enough for cold-water fish to find refuge in summer.
 At 5,276 acres, Rush Lake is one of the larger lakes in Otter Tail County, with 13.6 miles of shoreline supporting multiple distinct use patterns.
 Within Otter Tail County's 97 graded lakes, Rush Lake ranks 72 — below the local median, though not at the bottom.